 Meaning and History

-Even an experienced branding specialist can’t tell you how many logos one company can change over the course of its long existence.
-The number of visual transformations probably depends on trends in visual culture and changes in the company’s management strategy.
+Even an experienced branding specialist can’t tell you how many logos one company can change over its existence.
+The number of visual transformations probably depends on trends in visual culture and changes in company management strategy.

 The Cummins brand has changed logos many times in its history.
-Be that as it may, the history of the brand goes back to the first half of the twentieth century, and more specifically, in 1919, the brand and its first logo were introduced.
+However, the brand’s history goes back to the first half of the twentieth century, and more specifically, in 1919, the brand and its first logo were introduced.

-It is impossible to keep track of the course of thought of the managers who took responsibility for the organization of branding.
+It is impossible to keep track of the course of thought of the managers who took responsibility for the branding organization.
 At first, it was one economic approach, then came people of a different time and mentality, which means they brought a new spirit of the time and new ideas for visualization.

 What is Cummins?